 - People are generally bad at understanding and explaining their own motivations.
-For more reliable consumer research, choose behavioral measurements over attitudinal ones.
+For more reliable online marketing research, choose behavioral measurements over attitudinal ones.

 - Technology can help you to make more accurate predictions of consumer behavior, combined with the psychological insights to interpret the data.

 - Conduct your research in an ethical way: be transparent about the data you collect and truthful in the claims you make.